WiserAdvisor – Blog

 3. Being careful when using tax-deferred accounts

 Do note that you can only claim a tax break from tax-loss harvesting in taxable accounts and not tax-advantaged or tax-deferred accounts like 401(k) or Individual Retirement Accounts (IRAs).
+It, however, still remains a significant strategy for taxable brokerage accounts where it can be effectively utilized to manage gains and losses for tax purposes.

 4. Neglecting to consider service fee